Adult orthodontics differs from child orthodontics in many ways. It requires a precise treatment plan and special adjustments. It differs because:

 See next article:A SEYED MOVAGHAR; R. MOVAGHAR Osteodictraction of the maxillary in the transverse deficits of the adult: analysis of the literature and clinical case International Orthodontics 2011; 9: 157-178.

 After the end of the growth, from 14 years for girls and 16 years for boys.
-In cases of anteroposterior shifting of the jaws, narrow jaws or deflection of the jaws.
+In cases of anteroposterior gap of the jaws, narrow jaws or lateral deviation of the jaws.
 How ?
-The first phase is a preparation of dental arches by orthodontics to form two aligned and coordinated arches that can fit after surgery.
-Then comes the offset correction surgical phase for example, and finally the orthodontic finishing phase.
+The first stage is a preparation of dental arches by orthodontics to form two aligned and coordinated arches that can fit after surgery.
+Then comes the surgical overset correction stage for example, and finally the orthodontic finishing stage.
 Risks ?
 Like any surgery: the risks associated with general anesthesia, loss of sensitivity of the lower lip and chin, hemorrhage, infection, delayed consolidation ...
 But with progress, major risks are rare.
 In cases where surgery of the upper jaw is performed, patients usually swell at the level of the face on which bruises (hematomas) can occur/appear.
 Edema and hematoma subside after a few weeks.